Darnold throws 2 TDs, Panthers smother Steelers backups 34-9

 With this being the Steelers’ fourth preseason game — most teams played three — coach Mike Tomlin rested all but four starters, including quarterback Ben Roethlisberger, wide receivers JuJu Smith-Schuster and Diontae Johnson, and running back Najee Harris.
 Even backup QB Mason Rudolph got the night off.

 Dwayne Haskins started and struggled, completing just 9 of 16 passes for 108 yards with one interception and one late touchdown on Pittsburgh’s final drive.
+He was replaced by Joshua Dobbs, but then returned to the game after Dobbs injured his toe.

+“It wasn’t the performance he wanted or we wanted,” Tomlin said of Haskins.

+Haskins, viewed coming into training camp as in a battle with Rudolph for the Steelers’ No. 2 QB spot, called it a “tough one,” adding “I feel like I’ve done a great job of showing I’m coachable, wanting to learn, wanting to get better.”

 The Panthers built a 10-0 lead midway through the second quarter after Marshall, one of the most productive receivers in the NFL this preseason, caught a pass from Darnold in the flat and eluded two defenders en route to the end zone.
 The score was set up when Pittsburgh’s Matthew Sexton muffed a punt and Carolina’s Keith Kirkwood recovered at the Steelers 15.